orcacomputing/quantumqubo/README.md

 [![checks](https://github.com/orcacomputing/quantumqubo/actions/workflows/tests.yml/badge.svg)](https://github.com/orcacomputing/quantumqubo/actions/workflows/tests.yml)
 # PT-Series Simulator and QUBO solver

+Welcome to ORCA Computing's python simulation toolkit for the PT-Series time bin interferometer!
+This repository accompanies our paper [Certain properties and applications of shallow bosonic circuits](https://arxiv.org/abs/2112.09766).

 ### PT-Series Overview

-Welcome to ORCA Computing's python simulation toolkit for the PT-Series time bin interferometer!
 Orca's PT-Series consists of a train of optical pulses that interfere with each other via programmable beam splitters located within one or more fibre loops, as in the following illustration.

 <img align="center" src="resources/tbi.png" width="600">